wallarm/product-documentation/docs/latest/about-wallarm-waf/subscription-plans.md

 * **WAF** continuously analyzes HTTP and HTTPS traffic and blocks malicious requests.
 Traffic analysis is performed with the DPI (Deep packet inspection) technology, and the decision to block a request is made in real time.
 * **Brute-force protection** automatically blacklists IP addresses from which brute-force attacks are sent.
-* **Active threat verification** detects open application vulnerabilities that could be exploited during an attack.
+* **Active threat verification** detects active application vulnerabilities that could be exploited during an attack.
 For this, the module automatically replays attacks from real traffic processed by the filtering node and looks for vulnerabilities in the corresponding parts of the application.
-* **Rules configuration** allows you to manually add request processing rules: block malicious requests if the filtering node is working in the `monitoring` mode or if any known attack vector is not detected in the malicious request / detect the attack based on the specified regular expression / cut out sensitive information such as passwords or cookies from the uploading to the Wallarm Cloud / enable and disable the blocking of requests to various parts of a web application.
+* **Custom ruleset setup** allows you to manually add request processing rules: block malicious requests if the filtering node is working in the `monitoring` mode or if any known malicious payload is not detected in the malicious request / detect the attack based on the specified regular expression / cut out sensitive information such as passwords or cookies from the uploading to the Wallarm Cloud / enable and disable the blocking of requests to various parts of a web application.
-* **Scope** scans the company's network perimeter: discovering new domains, IP addresses, services, and notification of new objects.
+* **Exposed asset Scanner** scans the company's exposed assets: discovering new domains, IP addresses, services, and notification of new objects.
-* **Vulnerability scanner** detects common types of vulnerabilities in the application in accordance with the OWASP Top 10 recommendations.
+* **Vulnerability Scanner** detects common types of vulnerabilities in the application in accordance with the OWASP Top 10 recommendations.
 The list of vulnerabilities that can be detected is available at this [link](../attacks-vulns-list.md).

 ### Features

 The set of features included to the subscription plan is defined individually with each client.
-Examples of features include:
+Examples of included features:

 * Limit for requests processed per month
 * Multi-tenant system
-* Logging events
+* Registration of events in the audit log
 * Integration with SIEM / SOAR / DevOps systems
 * Authentication in Wallarm Console with SAML SSO
 * Receiving security reports